alexmmych/universal_organizer/README.md

 #### What does this software do?

-This software has the utility of a calendar, notekeeper and reminder app that is cross-compatible between different Desktop platforms.
+This software has the utility of a calendar and notekeeper app that is cross-compatible between different Desktop platforms.

 #### Why Flutter